NigelGunawardene/CleanArchitecture-AmichaiMantinband/README.md

 In this chapter, we start by creating the Menu Aggregate using the base classes that we created in chapter 11.
 (BubberDinner.Domain.Menu)

+Aggregate rules -

+Reference other aggregates by ID
+Changes are committed and rolled back as a whole Changes to the aggregate are done through the root

+Define each entity as an aggregate (dinner, bill, menu, etc) Merge aggregates to enforce invariants (reservation entity moved into dinner entity) Merge aggregates that cannot tolerate eventual consistency (domain events)

+Data Model - Nothing special

+Entity - Two entities are considered equal if they have the same ID

+Value objects - Two are considered equal if they have the same value(s)